 These changes are happening for several reasons:

-- PI-CME and self-assessment provide a meaningful way to engage in the purposeful development of all six competencies of the PA profession (PDF).
+- PI-CME, self-assessment, and the recertification exam provide a meaningful way to engage in the purposeful development and assessment of all six competencies of the PA profession.
 The current CME and PANRE model only adequately addresses one of the competencies, medical knowledge, while touching on patient care and professionalism.

 - These changes will keep PAs ahead of potential future changes to state maintenance of licensing requirements.
 The Federation of State Medical Boards has recommended that all states adopt maintenance of licensure similar to the physician Maintenance of Certification (MOC) model implemented by all major medical boards.
 The new PA certification maintenance process may well head off significant changes to the licensing process for PAs.